ThreatID: Built on First Responder Input

 I love the capabilities of the Hazmat ID 360, but it’s too big and bulky and Smiths has discontinued it.

-With this information in mind, key technical members of the original development team at SensIR Technologies reunited at RedWave Technology and developed the ThreatID, a state-of-the-art FTIR chemical threat analyzer for both warm and hot zone application.
-The ThreatID is similar in form factor to HazmatID, but is smaller, lighter, faster and has advanced capabilities that are a direct response to what responders told us they need today.
-Ergonomic and performance enhancements are combined with the most important spectroscopy capabilities for identifying unknown chemicals such as residual search, mixture analysis, functional group classification and rapid comparison of unknown samples spectra to extensive on-board spectral reference databases.
-Many new, useful features are incorporated such as automated water subtraction, GHS chemical information for common chemicals, push button data export via email, and rapid, simplified access to search Google, WISER, PubChem and NIOSH® databases.
+With this information in mind, key technical members of the original development team at SensIR Technologies reunited at RedWave Technology and developed the ThreatID, a state-of-the-art FTIR chemical threat analyzer for both warm and hot zone applications.
+The ThreatID is similar in form factor to HazmatID, but is smaller, lighter, faster, and has advanced capabilities that are a direct response to what responders told us they need today.
+Ergonomic and performance enhancements are combined with the most important spectroscopy capabilities for identifying unknown chemicals such as residual search, mixture analysis, functional group classification, and rapid comparison of unknown samples spectra to extensive on-board spectral reference databases.
+Many new, useful features are incorporated such as automated water subtraction, GHS chemical information for common chemicals, push-button data export via email, and rapid, simplified access to search Google, WISER, PubChem, and NIOSH® databases.

 Sign up for the latest information of FTIR content from RedWave Technology and to learn more about upcoming product releases.